Andrey Motovilovets

-Andriy Viktorovych Motovilovets (Андрій Вікторович Мотовиловец; born 29 April, 1982, Kyiv) is a Ukrainian politician, national deputy (IX convocation) of the Verkhovna Rada of Ukraine.
-Vice chief of head of Sluha Narodu party fraction in the Verkhovna Rada of Ukraine since 1 November, 2021.
+Andriy Viktorovych Motovilovets (Андрій Вікторович Мотовиловец; born 29 April 1982, Kyiv) is a Ukrainian politician, national deputy (IX convocation) of the Verkhovna Rada of Ukraine.
+Vice chief head of Sluha Narodu party fraction in the Verkhovna Rada of Ukraine since 1 November 2021.

 Biography

 Motovilovets graduated from the Economic department of the Kyiv National Economic University.

-In 2014, Motovilovets was appointed Analyst Expert on state procurements at the Ministry of Infrastructure of Ukraine, acting as assistant of Vice chief Minister Vladimir Shulmeister, and advisor to minister Andriy Pyvovarsky.
+In 2014, Motovilovets was appointed Analyst Expert on state procurements at the Ministry of Infrastructure of Ukraine, acting as assistant to Vice Chief Minister Vladimir Shulmeister, and advisor to Minister Andriy Pyvovarsky.
 Motovilovets also worked on the roll-out of the Prozorro public procurements system to the Department of Infrastructure.

-From 2016 until 2019 was operation officer of state enterprise Prozorro Sales.
+From 2016 until 2019 was the operation officer of state enterprise Prozorro Sales.

 In 2019, Motovilovets was elected to the 9th Ukrainian Verkhovna Rada (Ukrainian parliament), under the Servant of the People party.
-He is a Member of the parliamentary Committee on Finance, Tax and Customs policy.
+He is a Member of the Parliamentary Committee on Finance, Tax and Customs Policy.

-On 14 March, 2021 he headed the Kyiv oblast party branch of Sluha Narodu.
+On 14 March 2021, he headed the Kyiv oblast party branch of Sluha Narodu.

-On 1 November, 2021 he was appointed Vice chief of head of Sluha Narodu party fraction in the Verkhovna Rada of Ukraine.
-According to Head of fraction Davyd Arakhamia, even before his appointment, Motovilovets had actually already been executing vice chief functions.
+On 1 November 2021, he was appointed Vice Chief of the head of the Sluha Narodu party fraction in the Verkhovna Rada of Ukraine.
+According to Head of the fraction Davyd Arakhamia, even before his appointment, Motovilovets had actually already been executing vice chief functions.

 Prozorro.Sales

-Before 2019, when Motovilovets was elected national deputy of the Verkhovna Rada, Prozorro.Sales had earned more than 17.5 billion hryvna for the state.
-Such results made the implementation of the ProZorro.Procurements system the most efficient economic reform in Ukraine.
+Before 2019, when Motovilovets was elected national deputy of the Verkhovna Rada, Prozorro.
+Sales had earned more than 17.5 billion hryvna for the state.
+Such results made the implementation of the ProZorro Procurement system the most efficient economic reform in Ukraine.

 Coronavirus

-Since 17 March, 2021 Motovilovets has been acting as one of the conveners organizing the activities of the Anti-Crisis Headquarters set up by the Office of the President of Ukraine to take measures against the Coronavirus.
+Since 17 March 2021, Motovilovets has been acting as one of the conveners organizing the activities of the Anti-Crisis Headquarters set up by the Office of the President of Ukraine to take measures against the Coronavirus.

 Motovilovets ensured communication between Ukrainian businessmen, who provided funds to purchase medical equipment, foreign suppliers and Ukrainian state authorities.

 He accompanied the first air flight carrying masks, lung ventilation equipment and medical tests from China to Ukraine, organized by the Office of the President of Ukraine.
 The cargo, particularly the PCR tests, were thereafter sent to hospitals and laboratories in all regions of Ukraine.